A standby emergency generator provides electricity during a power outage

 Disaster Preparation: Make a Plan Now

-Certainly human safety, water supplies, and canned goods are critical, but creature comfort is also high on the list of priorities.
-A hurricane making landfall doesnt always spell out evacuation, but it ensures that your and your familys life is going to be disrupted.
+Certainly human safety, water supplies, and canned goods are critical, but creature comforts are also high on your list of priorities.
+A hurricane making landfall doesnt always spell out evacuation, but it ensures that your and your familys lives is going to be disrupted.
+Not an enviable situation.

 Frozen as well as fresh food trumps beans and Spam out of the can any day of the week.
 An ice storm accompanied by a power blackout spells misery when your home relies of electricity-generated heat.
 An emergency backup generator of the right capacity will solve all these problems.

 Its important to make your insurance company aware of a new generator and update your homeowners insurance policy.

 How to Perform an Electrical Equipment Load Analysis

 Performing an electrical load assessment on your home is key to determining the power output a new generator needs to provide.
 First, calculate the running load and the surge wattage.

 Surge wattage is what happens when there is a sudden additional power need.
 A good example is when your